-Here is a brief, tragic, and important history lesson, and it relates to your life today, I promise:
+Here is a brief, tragic, and important history lesson.
+It’s about the Irish Potato Famine and weird rumors, and it relates to the recent elections.

 In the mid-1800s, Ireland was struck by the now-infamous potato blight.
 It had devastating consequences on the Irish population.
 (You can find all of this information about the Irish Potato Famine and the immigration patterns associated with it here and here.)